 I have it laid out here so that you will be getting in bed at 11 pm.
 If you want to adjust the schedule by moving everything forward or backward an hour or two that's fine. just keep the spacing the same.

-7:00 pm Mix up the epsom salt so it has time to fully dissolve before drinking: 2 tablespoons epsom salts, 3 to 4 cups water, 1/3 teaspoon celtic sea salt, optional: add a little lemon or apple juice to cover the flavor. i do this in a 1 quart glass jar and shake it up. sea salt and lemon are not necessary but do help to cover up the unpleasant flavor of epsom.
+7:30 pm Mix up the epsom salt so it has time to fully dissolve before drinking: 2 tablespoons epsom salt, 3 to 4 cups water, pinch of sea salt.
+Put it in a large glass or jar and stir/shake so that everything dissolves.

-8:30 pm Drink second half of epsom salts (you might start having trouble towards the end getting it down. if you can get down 75% thats probably good enough. don't make yourself sick)
+9:00 pm Drink second half of epsom salts (you might start having trouble towards the end getting it down. if you can get down 75% that's probably good enough. don't make yourself sick)

 As you prepare your oil/juice make another epsom salt mix for the following morning.
 This way, when you wake up, all you have to do is drink the stuff.